gch1p/ssl_expire_notifier/README.md

 # ssl_expire_notifier

+Simple PHP script that checks

+- SSL certificates expiration dates
+- domain registration expiration dates

-Simple PHP script that checks SSL certificates expiration dates for a list of given domains and notifies you via Telegram if some of them are about to expire.
+for a list of given domains
+and notifies you via Telegram if some of them are about to expire.

 Supposed to be run by cron daily or so.